 Founded : 1832

-Activities : Retailing fine jewelry/operating leased department stores
+Activities : Retailing fine jewelry and operating leased fine jewelry department stores

 Parent Company : Finlay Enterprises

 Origin : 529 Fifth Avenue

 Finlay Fine Jewelers, America’s Finest Jewelers, and it’s brands have conducted over $50 billion in jewelry sales with some of the leading retail partners in the world since 1832.
 Finlay Enterprises Incorporated’s principal activities are the retailing of fine jewelry products and operating leased fine jewelry department stores throughout the United States and France.
 Founded as Seligman & Latz, the company’s original focus was the operation of beauty salons, also under a lease arrangement with department and specialty stores.
 Jewelry sales were soon added to the company’s portfolio, and by 1942, the company opened its first leased Finlay Fine Jewelry department.

 By 1960, Seligman & Latz operated in more than 50 locations, generating nearly $170 million in revenues.
 The operations were conducted through its wholly owned subsidiary, Finlay Fine Jewelry Corporation.
 The merchandise categories include diamonds, gold, gemstones, watches and designer jewelry, including necklaces, earrings, bracelets, rings and watches.
 In 1978, jewelry provided less than $75 million of Seligman & Latz’s $208 million in revenues.
 Four years later, Seligman & Latz’s revenues swelled to $304 million; much of this growth was provided by the company’s Finlay division, which had doubled in size, to $145 million in sales.
 The beauty division, meanwhile, had grown more slowly during this period, from $133 million in 1978 to $159 million in 1982.